Auburn Defense Attorney

 Free Initial Consultation

 Have you been charged with DUI, Assault DV or another crime in Auburn?
-Call Evergreen Criminal Defense at (425) 355-5300 to schedule a free no-risk legal consultation and case evaluation.
+Call Evergreen Criminal Defense at (206) 624-1662 to schedule a free no-risk legal consultation and case evaluation.
 Attorney Phil Weinberg understands that your situation is unique.
 He will listen patiently as you describe what happened before offering his honest opinion of how he can help.
 Phil cares about his clients’ legal rights.

 About Auburn Courts & Arrests